 In case you are not familiar with them, UV rays are the harmful light rays that the sun produces.
 The higher the frequency, the higher the damage.

 So, it’s not just a matter of heat.
 And UV Index Now is basically a weather forecast app that specifically focuses on the intensity of UV rays.

-With that said, it’s advisable to always use sunscreen when sunbathing no matter the UV rating.
-Just to be safe.
+With that said, it’s advisable always to use sunscreen when sunbathing, no matter the UV rating.
+To be safe.

 Best Apps for Wear OS Wrapping Up

 These are our best apps for Wear OS right now.
 While there are still tons of other options out there, these are the best for us in terms of fitness, productivity, music, and wellbeing as well.

 We understand that some of these have very low ratings due to bugs and lack of compatibility.
 But there’s nothing we can do about that, and, at the time of writing this article, there aren’t any better alternatives either (Ex.
 Spotify).